matejlatin/Gutenberg/README.md

 - Code optimized and simplified by use of mixins,
 - horizontal rule styling now more flexible with its own configuration,
 - Attention Grabber — a new element,
-- quotes — an alternative to blockquotes; can be floated.
+- quotes — an alternative to blockquotes; can be floated,
+- added an option for paragraph indenting.

 ###Gutenberg v1.0